zachvalenta/jvns.ca/source/_posts/2016-02-09-til-clock-skew-exists.markdown

 [The trouble with timestamps](https://aphyr.com/posts/299-the-trouble-with-timestamps) by @aphyr has a great explanation about why you should care about your clock.

 Here's [an attack on Tor](http://sec.cs.ucl.ac.uk/users/smurdoch/papers/ccs06hotornot.pdf) where if you induce high CPU load on a node, the temperature is likely to cause the clock skew to increase on that node.
+There's also [a follow up paper](https://www.usenix.org/legacy/event/sec08/tech/full_papers/zander/zander_html/)

 Google pretty much knows what time it is -- they invested a ton of time in a system called Spanner.
 Here are [a couple](http://radar.oreilly.com/2012/10/google-spanner-relational-database.html) of [articles](http://www.wired.com/2012/11/google-spanner-time/) about that.